Mustang Forums

 Hi All I'm a Newbie,

 I'm looking to buy a 2000 GT Mustang-5speed-V8.
 The only owner decided to (I think the correct term is) add a gear in the rear end.
 When this happened it messed up the odometer reading.
-When you drive it if you're going 45 miles per hour it reads well over 100mph.
+When you drive it if you're going 45 mph it reads well over 100mph.
 I had my mechanic check it out and he said the only way to fix it is to get a speed odometer program kit to have it re-programmed then it would have to be recalibrated.
 I'm clueless here on where to start to find how much this is going to cost and where to get the program as well as who should do the labor for me.
 Any suggestions would greatly be appreciated.

 Thanks for your time,